Quantum cellular automata for quantum error correction and density classification

-In this work, we study the density-classification performance under noise of two (quasi-)1D CA rules, namely Wolfram's rule 232~\cite{Wolfram_statistical} (also known as local majority voting) and Toom's two-line voting (TLV)~\cite{Toom}.
-We then propose QCAs corresponding to these two rules and translate them into quantum circuits (cf. Fig~\ref{fig1}).
-Those are not only the first quantum-error-correcting (or quantum-DC) QCAs proposed, but also proofs of the feasibility of QEC in or with QCA architectures.
-Their working principle is fundamentally different from the one behind usual QEC codes, since no measurements are needed~\cite{measurefree1, measurefree2, measurefree3, measurefree4, measurefree5, measurefree6, David, Igor, Saffman_free, Sascha}.
-Consequently, syndrome collection and classical decoding are absent, making our QCAs a fully quantum approach to QEC without a quantum-to-classical interface.
+In this Letter, we study the density-classification performance under noise of two (quasi-)1D CA rules, Wolfram's rule 232~\cite{Wolfram_statistical} (also known as local majority voting) and Toom's two-line voting (TLV)~\cite{Toom}.
+We then propose QCAs corresponding to these rules and translate them into quantum circuits (cf. Fig~\ref{fig1}).
+Those are not only the first quantum-error-correcting (or quantum-DC) QCAs proposed, but, when concatenated, also proofs of the feasibility of QEC in or with QCA architectures.
+Their working principle is fundamentally different from usual QEC, since no measurements are needed~\cite{measurefree1, measurefree2, measurefree3, measurefree4, measurefree5, measurefree6, David, Igor, Saffman_free, Sascha}.
+Consequently, syndrome collection and classical decoding are absent, making our QCAs a fully quantum approach to QEC without quantum-to-classical interfaces.
 We simulate our QCAs' performances in the presence of coherent and incoherent phenomenological bit-flip noise, as well as incoherent depolarizing circuit noise.
-Our simulations show that the quantum two-line-voting (QTLV) is an excellent candidate for a measurement- and therefore syndrome-free bit-flip-correcting quantum-memory component~\cite{memory}.
-Lastly, we compare the performances of our CAs and QCAs to global voting, i.e., the classical repetition code~\cite{Buechler}, and show that under certain circumstances the QTLV should be able to outperform the repetition code~\cite{repetition, google}.
+Our simulations show that quantum two-line-voting (QTLV) is an excellent candidate for a quantum-memory component~\cite{memory}.
+We compare the performances of our (Q)CAs to global voting, i.e., the classical repetition code~\cite{Buechler}, and show that under certain circumstances QTLV outperforms the repetition code~\cite{repetition, google}.
+We also briefly discuss some possibilities for experimental implementations of our QCAs.
+Lastly, we discuss how full QEC can be enabled through concatenation of our designs.